OpenCAPI/oc-utils/README.md

 sudo ./oc-reload.sh
 ```

-For some systems, a cold reboot is required to get new FPGA bitstream work:
+For some systems, a cold reboot is required to get the new FPGA bitstream work:
 ```
-make
 sudo ./oc-flash-script.sh primary.bin secondary.bin
 sudo reboot
 ```

 # Note:

 Online updating had been verified on following FPGA cards with OC-Accel bitstreams:

 * AD9V3
 * AD9H3

 on System FP5290G2, IC922, S924 with specific firmware (skiboot) and OS kernels.

 Contact your technical support team for more information.